-Course: 1 Course Number: CAC010 Offered In: 9 Credits: 1 Level: On Level Prerequisites: None Description: Principles of Architecture provides an overview of the various provides an overview of the various fields of architecture, interior design, and construction management.
+Description: Principles of Architecture provides an overview of the various fields of architecture, interior design, and construction management.
 Classroom studies include topics such as safety, technology applications, environment, ethical and legal responsibility, employability skills, and career development.
 Problem solving, critical thinking, and reading technical drawings are emphasized throughout the course.